sanghung4/SonarCloudTestRepo/README.md

-# Special Pricing Service
+# picking-core-service

-Reference the Confluence documentation for additional context: https://reeceusa.atlassian.net/wiki/spaces/I/pages/1580007425/Special+Pricing+Project
+This is the backend service for the Picking App.
+This communicates with ERP systems through the respective ERP Java services.